codyzu/jasql/_includes/api.md

 Below are some example using the various supported database technologies:

-#### Sqlite3
+### Sqlite3

 Sqlite3 is a great way to use jasql out-of-the-box.
-No databases or external services required because Sqlite3 is a file based database.
+No external databases or services required because Sqlite3 is a file based database.
 In fact, if you don't specify any `db` options to the jasql constructor, it will default Sqlite3.
 Fast, easy, done.